What is the SUcceSS Study about?

 Lumbar stenosis occurs when the space around the spinal canal in the lower back becomes narrow, pressing on the spinal nerves.
 Surgery to treat lumbar stenosis involves a general anaesthetic and a small incision into the skin and muscles of the spine, to remove small portions of bone and ligament that are pressing on the nerves.
 This type of surgery is called ‘decompression’.

 Currently there is no definite evidence that removing bone and ligament is required to improve pain and walking after surgery.
-Only some of the patients who have this decompression surgery have relief from their symptoms, but others do not, for reasons that we do not understand.
+While some patients who have this decompression surgery have relief from their symptoms, others do not, and we do not understand why.

 If you are eligible to join the study, you will have a 50% chance of receiving spinal decompression involving bone and ligament removal (decompression surgery) and a 50% chance of receiving spinal surgery without bone removal (placebo surgery).